 - grass fed

 Ingredients in Savory Sweet Potato Waffles

-These savory waffles contain 7 simple Paleo ingredients.
+These gluten free sweet potato waffles contain 7 simple ingredients.
 Here's what you need:

 - mashed sweet potatoes (I recommend white or Japanese)

 - Bone Broth